ml6team/fondant/docs/runners/local.md

 about this in the [installation](../guides/installation.md) guide.

-### Running a pipeline with the local runner
+### Running a dataset with the local runner

+Fondant will create a default working directory (for intermediate artifacts) for the dataset in the current working directory called '/.artifacts'.
+You can override this by passing the `--working-dir` argument to the `run` command.
+Or by setting the `working_dir` argument in the `run` method of the `DockerRunner` class.

 === "Console"

     ```bash
-    fondant run local <pipeline_ref>
+    fondant run local <dataset_ref>
     ```
-    The pipeline ref is the path to the compiled pipeline spec or a reference to a fondant pipeline.
+    The dataset ref is the path to the compiled dataset spec or a reference to a fondant dataset.

-    If you want to use remote paths (GCS, S3, etc.) you can use pass the correct cloud credentials flag to the pipeline.
+    If you want to use remote paths (GCS, S3, etc.) you can use pass the correct cloud credentials flag when invoking the runner.
-    This will mount your default local cloud credentials to the pipeline.
-Make sure you are authenticated locally before running the pipeline and that you have the correct permissions to access the `base_path` of the pipeline (read/write/create).
+    This will mount your default local cloud credentials to the containers.
+Make sure you are authenticated locally before running the work and that you have the correct permissions to access the folder (read/write/create).

     === "GCP"

         ```bash
-        fondant run local <pipeline_ref> --auth-provider gcp
+        fondant run local <dataset_ref> --auth-provider gcp
         ```

     === "AWS"

         ```bash
-        fondant run local <pipeline_ref> --auth-provider aws
+        fondant run local <dataset_ref> --auth-provider aws
         ```

     === "Azure"

         ```bash
-        fondant run local <pipeline_ref> --auth-provider azure
+        fondant run local <dataset_ref> --auth-provider azure
         ```

     You can also use the `--extra-volumes` argument to mount extra credentials or additional files.